v 3.7.web 2025

 A cartoon of Poltava bell-bottom chessmen.

-Originating from Ukraine's historic woodworking region of Poltava, there is little known about the origins this Soviet-era design, but Chuck Grau conjectures the "bell-bottoms" may have been inspired by the Poltava skyline and the domes and towers of its monasteries and churches.
+Originating from Ukraine's historic woodworking region of Poltava, there is little known about the origins this Soviet-era design, but Chuck Grau, who coins the name Poltava Bell-bottoms conjectures the "bell-bottoms" may have been inspired by the Poltava skyline and the domes and towers of its monasteries and churches.

 The roof of a white stone cathedral.
 Its roof is green, and in the centre is a tower with a golden onion dome.
 The tower is surrounded by smaller towers with green domes with and gold elements.